Battle of Devil's Hole: Aftermath

 Reinforcements from Fort Schlosser under the command of Major John Wilkins arrived shortly after the second battle, but soon withdrew to the fort, fearing another attack.
 When they returned several days later, they found the soldiers had been ritually scalped or their bodies thrown into the ravine.

 Shortly after the battle, Johnson was told that the attack had been planned by a Seneca chief known as Farmer's Brother, who led a large band that supported Pontiac.
 The consensus among historians is that the battle was related to the larger rebellion.

 Because of the successful Seneca attacks, the British reinforced their position in Niagara, when the Seneca had hoped to drive them away.
 Eventually Sir William Johnson forced the Seneca to cede land in this area: a strip one mile wide on each side of the Niagara River from Lake Ontario to Lake Erie, called the Mile Reserve, as well as the islands upriver of Niagara Falls.
 This cut them off from traditional control of the river and portage, which had been a transportation route as well as a source of food and water.

 The Seneca long contended to regain control of the river banks.
 White settlers mostly stayed out of the area until after the conclusion of the American Revolutionary War.
-Its settlement forced most of the Iroquois as British allies to Canada.
+Its settlement forced most of the Haudenosaunee as British allies to Canada.